LongBu/AWS-MLS-C01-Study-Guide/README.md

       * No longer true with paginated reports!
     * ETL
       * Use Glue instead, although QuickSight can do some transformations

-  * Visual Types
+  ##### Quicksight Visual Types
   * AutoGraph - automatically selects chart based on input features to best display the data and relationships.
 Not 100% effective and might require intervention
   * Bar Charts
     * For comparison and distribution (histograms)
   * Line graphs
     * For changes/trends over time
     * \[stacked] area line charts - allows visualization of different components added up to a change/trend
   * Scatter plots, heat maps
     * For correlation
   * Pie graphs, tree maps - Heirarchical Aggregation chart (eg: npm package map)
     * For aggregation
   * Pivot tables
     * For tabular data to aggregate in certain ways into other tables
     * applying statistical functions applied to (multi-dimensional) data
   * KPIs - chart detailing measurement(s) between current value(s) vs target(s)
   * Geospatial Charts (maps) - map with sized circles annotating certain amounts in certain areas
   * Donut Charts - when precision isn't important and few items in the dimension; show percentile/proportion of the total amount
   * Gauge Charts - compare values in a measure (eg: fuel left in a tank)
   * Word Clouds - word or phrase frequency within a corpus

 ## Modeling
 ### Frame business problems as machine learning problems.